Species and survey coverage

 ||

-= enough data collected for trend. + = recorded, not enough data for trend
+= enough data collected for trend. + = recorded, but insufficient data to produce trend

-Trends are not produced within the NBMP for the remaining species: Bechstein's bat, greater mouse-eared bat, Alcathoe bat and Leisler's bat but further information on each of these species is provided in the following paragraphs.
+Trends are not produced within the NBMP for the remaining GB resident species: Bechstein's bat, Alcathoe bat, Nathusius' pipistrelle, Leisler's bat or barbastelle.
+In addition to these resident species a single male greater mouse-eared bat is consistently recorded during hibernation in South East England.

 Bechstein's bat

-lt to survey using standard methods as it produces low intensity echolocation calls which are difficult to pick up on a bat detector, and spends much of its time foraging high up in the canopy.
+This rare species is restricted to southern England and southern Wales.
+It is associated with semi-natural woodlands and is difficult to survey using standard methods as it produces low intensity echolocation calls which are difficult to pick up on a bat detector, and it spends much of its time foraging high up in the canopy.

-The Bechstein's bat Project, which ran from 2007-2011, used survey techniques specifically designed for Bechstein's bats to establish baseline distribution data on this species from woodlands in southern England and South Wales, and to gather information to inform future conservation policy and woodland management.
+The Bechstein's Bat Project, which ran from 2007-2011, used survey techniques specifically designed for Bechstein's bats in order to establish baseline distribution data on this species from woodlands in southern England and South Wales, and to gather information to inform future conservation policy and woodland management.

-Full details of the project, results and final report can be found on the Bechstein's bat Project pages.
+Full details of the project, results and final report can be found on the Bechstein's Bat Project pages.
+An article on the project and follow-on work was published in British Wildlife in 2013 (Barlow et al. 2013)

 Greater mouse-eared bat